aioc/AIIO2020/2-lbot/statement/statement.md

 There is a large grid containing $R$ rows (numbered 1 to $R$ from top to bottom) and $C$ columns (numbered from 1 to $C$ from left to right).

-Each square contains a robot.
-The robot in the $r$-th row and $c$-th square has a _profit value_ of $P_{rc}$, which can be *negative*.
+Each grid square contains a robot.
+The robot in the $r$-th row and $c$-th column has a _profit value_ of $P_{rc}$, which can be *negative*.

 Each robot has two connectors 90 degrees apart, which it can use to connect to up two other robots.